Obtaining Court Records

 On the other hand, an official court reporter attends the court proceeding and is trained to use special technology to make a word-for-word record of the proceeding.
 For example, court reporters may use stenotype machines or voice writing.
 Voice writing is the process of echoing the spoken words of a proceeding into a special, mask-like device that is connected to a computer.
 As the court reporter speaks into the machine, the computer software translates the spoken word into a transcription, which is then reviewed by the court reporter upon the conclusion of the proceeding.

-View the list of official court reporters and transcriptionists.
+View the list of official transcriptionists.
 Do you want to be a transcriptionist?
 Find out what is required to become an authorized North Carolina Judicial Transcriptionist.

 What is an official transcript?